vineetsarpal/polite-client-web/README.md

 # Polite

-Polite is a modern, lightweight Insurance Policy Management platform This repo is the frontend web client for Polite
+Polite is a modern, lightweight Insurance Policy Management platform.
+This repo is the frontend web client for Polite

 ## Features